groboclown/petronia/The_Great_V3.md

 * eventually, write the cross-process event listener and the other side's event sending.
 This will require turning events into serialized form, keeping a cache of event classes (which uses the event registration events).
 * add proper zip support in the extension module loader.
     * add PGP and checksum to zip loader.
+* should module loading limit just one implementation of each API?
+That doesn't seem right, as some extensions may need to be split up to handle pieces of an API across multiple permissions.